📚Northern Lights Season Guide

 • Less crowded, easier bookings

-Summer midnight sun in Alaska means no aurora visibility during off-season
+Summer midnight sun in Alaska — no northern lights viewing possible during off-season

 Midnight Sun (Off-Season)